MaryamElkadi/adline/docs/prd.md

 - Dropdown fields with downward arrow indicators and price display beside each option
 - File upload button with outlined style
 - Orange call-to-action buttons for'Add to Cart' and 'Complete Order'
-- Required field indicators with red asterisks
-- Error message styling in red with clear visibility
+- Required field indicators with red asterisks\n- Error message styling in red with clear visibility
 - Success message styling in green with checkmark icon
 - Scrolling hero section with smooth transitions for celebrations page
 - Gallery-style layout for portfolio and special occasions pages with lightbox functionality